andreas-wagner-dev/object-oriented-learning-journey/blog/_draft/business_context_driven_carrental_c_sharp_en.md

           → PublishedCar (Events)
 ```

-**The Core Message: Decorators Are Your Business Logic**
+**The Core Message: Decorators Are the Business Logic**

-Here's the paradigm shift:
+The paradigm shift:

 * **Traditional thinking:** "Decorators are a technical pattern for adding functionality"
 * **Business-driven thinking:** "Decorators ARE the business process, made executable"